Nevada’s Big Tree Program

 |Trees are defined as: “woody plants with one erect perennial stem or trunk at least 9 ½ inches in circumference (3 inches in diameter) at 4 ½ feet above the ground (breast height), a definitely formed crown of foliage, and a height of at least 13 feet.”
 American Forests Big Tree Register website|

 Nevada’s program is patterned after the American Forests National Champion Trees program which recognizes the biggest tree of every species growing in the United States and encourages their preservation.
 American Forests (formerly the American Forestry Association) published its first National Register of Big Trees in 1940 and currently lists 861 trees.
-Unlike the Nevada program, the National program does not include varieties and cultivars.
 Criteria for inclusion on the National Register of Big Trees are the following:

 “To be eligible for listing in the National Register of Big Trees, a species must be recognized as native or naturalized [grown without cultivation] in the continental United States, including Alaska but not Hawaii.
 Hybrids and minor varieties are excluded.
 To determine [species] eligibility, American Forests uses Elbert L. Little Jr.’s Checklist of United States Trees (Native and Naturalized), U.S. “Department of Agriculture Handbook 541 (1979).”

 Criteria for inclusion on Nevada’s Big Tree Register are somewhat different for a few reasons.
 95 percent of Nevadans live in an urbanized setting, and residents sometimes choose non-native trees “ornamentals” for planting.
 These come from all seven continents (examples are Norway Maple, Chilean Mesquite and Afghan pine).
 They grow well in Nevada because there are a variety of climates beneficial to these introduced trees.
 Of the 303 trees on the list, only 35 are native to Nevada.